-If the thought of opening your hood to find a rat sounds horrifying, just imagine all the damage they can do to your engine while they’re in there!
+If the idea of finding a rat under your hood sounds horrifying, just imagine the damage they could do.

 Key Takeaways